-A connection to an existing system is typically required when modeling a proposed expansion (such as a new subdivision, industrial park, school, shopping mall, etc.).
+If you are modeling only a portion of a larger system, you may have a need to model the hydraulics of the connection to that existing system.
+This can happen for example when modeling a proposed expansion (such as a new subdivision, industrial park, school, shopping mall, etc.).
 Frequently, the engineer will not have complete information on the system to which they are connecting, and must decide on an appropriate approach for modeling this connection.

 The reliability of the method described in this article lies somewhere between the two just described.
 It consists of representing the connection to the existing system as a reservoir and a fictitious pump with a 3-point characteristic curve based on static and residual pressure obtained during a two-hydrant flow test near the connection point.
 The fictitious pump will simulate the pressure drops and the available flow from the existing water system.